codarrenvelvindron/codarren.github.io/_drafts/Coding_your_way.md

 Chances are, you'll become even better as what you're doing since there is some additional thinking in explaining it to someone else.

+### 5. Choose a language you like.
+Mine is python.

+It's easy for me to code in python.

+Life's too short to code in a language you don't like !

 ## \ Codarren /